 We arrive at Steve’s place.
 Steve is the owner and seller of the Cannondale.
 We greet COVID-style and head off round the back of Steve’s house.
 Steve is the owner of two sheds.
 One has my future Cannondale in it and the other is a magnificent wooden shed with green peeling paint.
 I complement Steve on his soulful shed and he explains its fascinating history to me, and then opens the door to show me inside.
 Steve, like any shed owner, looks proud of his shed and it’s contents.
 He holds the door open and I walk in.
 The place is amazing inside, and packed with interesting Moto stuff.
 I look beyond a Yamaha Moto-X bike under restoration to see a magnificent, Italian superbike behind it.
 Steve gives me the low-down on the bikes in there.
 Someone else’s shed is always very interesting isn’t it.

-There’s a great story behind these (potentially) groundbreaking Cannondale MX400 bikes and if you don’t know it already, just Google it.
+There’s a great story behind these (potentially) groundbreaking Cannondale MX400 bikes and if you don’t know it already, just watch the YouTube feature by 999Lazer on it (Link below).
 This post isn’t for telling the life story of my bike.
 However, it is about why I bought it.
-Firstly, my bike is from the first production batch and made in 2000.
+Firstly, my bike is from the first production batch and made in early 2001.
 Secondly, it doesn’t appear to have had a hard life or clocked up many Moto hours.
 Thirdly, I just love the product design principles that Cannondale took with this bike, which appeared to be; question everything, predict and invent the future, push the boundaries of performance, and sell a lot!

 However, there are a number of design contradictions.
 The whole cassette gearbox slides out with the removal of a few bolts for easy access on race day.
 Great!
 Removing a simple thing like the battery requires a whole journey into the depths of the bike.
 The seat, side panels, radiator shrouds and petrol tank all have to be removed.
 Not great, especially as the battery is well known to run out of power trying to start the bike.
 To countermeasure this issue, there is even a ‘live bolt’ to jump start the bike when the battery is flat!
 I’ve added a trickle charger cable to it so that I can leave the battery where it is down in the depths of the bike and charge it easily.